 Progressive Web Apps are cheaper to produce but not at the expense of functionality.
 PWAs provide a better option to businesses to generate a positive return of investment (ROI).
 Developing both an Android and iOS app can cost $25k – $80k while progressive application can be developed for a fraction of this cost – at around $7k – $20k, depending on the style and functions you include.
 If you wished to supplement your native app experience with a web app, it’s a very small amount!
 So go ahead and build an empire without worrying about the Play Store, the time, or the money.
 Get in touch with your developers!

-Security has become quite the buzzword these days, and it’s still a point of frustration for both sides – developers and users.
-New trends and standards in web design demand the move of any websites that deal with customer information to HTTPS, since the previous HTTP standard was considered insufficient to guarantee user data protection.
+Security has become quite the buzzword these days.
+Thus, it’s still a point of frustration for both sides – developers and users.
+New trends and standards in web design demand the move of any websites that deal with customer information to HTTPS.
+The previous HTTP standard was considered insufficient to guarantee user data protection.

-Fast loading time, great performance, and an app-like user experience with all the benefits that offers — what more can you ask for?
+Fast loading time, great performance, and an app-like user experience — what more can you ask for?

 Making the Case for the Use of Progressive Web Applications Through Real Life Examples